jcgordon10/jg-quartz-pub/content/note guidelines.md

+---
+title:
+description:
+permalink:
+aliases:
+tags:
+draft: "true"
+date:
+---

+# Quartz Metadata:
+- `title`: Title of the page.
+If it isn’t provided, Quartz will use the name of the file as the title.
+- `description`: Description of the page used for link previews. (like SEO?)
+- `permalink`: A custom URL for the page that will remain constant even if the path to the file changes.
+- `aliases`: Other names for this note.
+This is a list of strings.
+- `tags`: Tags for this note.
+- `draft`: Whether to publish the page or not.
+This is one way to make [pages private](https://quartz.jzhao.xyz/features/private-pages) in Quartz.
+- `date`: A string representing the day the note was published.
+Normally uses `YYYY-MM-DD` format.

 # Filenames
 undecided. obsidian already prevents special characters.
 It's a weird tradeoff between having readable filenames in obsidian that don't have spell check on them, but that would also be highly processable by a computer system, like if I wanted files to be ingested by an llm.